fabferri/az-pattern/s2s-vpn-vnets/README.md

 * folder **s2s-vpn-4vpngtw-6tunnels**: contains ARM templates to create site-to-site VPN between four VNets.
    * The Azure VPN gateways are all deployed in configuration active-active.
    * The script creates three different VNets in three Azure regions (specified in the ARM template with parameters **location1, location2, location3 and location4** ).
-   * In each gateway subnet is create a VPN Gateway.
+   * In each gateway subnet is create a VPN Gateway:
       * a vpnGtw1 is created in a vnet1
       * a vpnGtw2 is created in a vnet2
       * a vpnGtw3 is created in a vnet3